Adamskoullos/Vue-JS-Guide/2-Vue-CLI/vue-cli.md

 ```
 From here use the command: `code .` to open project in vs code if not already open.
 Or open vs code > file > folder and go to folder location.

 First thing to do is push local repo to GitHub and publish.

-Then it's off to the races.
+Then within the terminal spin up the local server `npm run serve` which provides a local host address that can then be copied and pasted into the browser.
+Off to the races.

 # Grabbing elements to work on
 When working with templates in Vue projects, we do not use querySelector, instead we use the Vue ref attribute and give elements a ref name: